wp-plugins/quickshare/readme.txt

 1. Make sure that your theme has the `wp_head()` action hook and uses `the_content()`; this is where QuickShare hooks into.
 Alternately, add `<?php do_quickshare_output(); ?>` to your template files.

 == Frequently Asked Questions ==
+= Showing/Hiding QuickShare on specific pages and in specific parts of pages = There are several ways to control where QuickShare is displayed:
+* You can automatically have QuickShare filter on `the_content` for posts, pages, attachments, or all posts of any type, from the QuickShare Config settings page
+* You can hide QuickShare from certain posts/pages that are using the automatic filter (see above) by listing their post IDs in the field below the automatic filters.
+The post ID is numeric and can be found in the URL of a post's edit screen.
+This is the prefered method of hiding QuickShare from the homepage, or a contact page, etc. REQUIRES VERSION 1.4+
+* Conversely, you can show QuickShare on specific pages by using the `[quickshare]` shortcode.
+This shortcode can be placed anywhere within a post or page, including in multiple places.
+You can use the shortcode with or without the automatic filtering of displaying on posts/pages/attachments, but be careful not to accidentally use the shortcode at the end of a post where the automatic filtering is turned on, because you'll get two instances of QuickShare right next to each other.
+To use the shortcode, simply add "`[quickshare]`" to your posts/pages wherever you want QuickShare to display.
+It's that easy!
+REQUIRES VERSION 1.4+
+* Theme developers can use `<?php do_quickshare_output( $url, $title, $source, $description, $imgurl ); ?>` in their template files wherever sharing is desired, with the optional parameters allowing custom share data to be provided (see details below, under "share bar doesn't display").
+* Plugin developers can do additional things like automatically displaying QuickShare at the beginning of the post instead of the end, or providing an alternate icon set.
+QuickShare is designed to be flexible, so (with the exception of stats) you should be able to do pretty much whatever you want.

 = Optimizing Pinterest Sharing (and images) = Pinterest is image-centric, so any content to be shared via Pinterest should include an image.
 QuickShare attempts to find an image in each post by first looking for a featured image, then grabbing the first attached image, looking for a raw image tag, or finally falling beck to a site-wide default image that you can set.
 You can also hide Pinterest sharing if no post image is found.
 The post image will also be used for Facebook and Google+ sharing, by default (if open graph meta tags are enabled).
 For best results, always set a featured image in your post.